 What if you have recurring wants that conflict with who you really want to be (e.g. eating too much pie, flirting with another man/woman, or fudging on your taxes)?
 If they’ve been persistent enough, they’ve shaped your self-perceptions, and you may hardly be able to imagine yourself being anything different.

 This is where owning what you want becomes especially vital.
 Owning what you really want (e.g. to be fit, to have eyes only for our spouse, to be a man or woman of integrity) helps to displace those faulty images of yourself by replacing them with truer, nobler images.

-I think this is a big part of why Jesus asks, “What do you want?”
+Perhaps this is also why Jesus asks things like, “What do you want?”
 He wants us to know who we really are.

 Take this challenge for the remainder of the week: Drop from your vocabulary statements like I should, I’m supposed to, or [someone] wants me to, and replace them with simply I want to.
 As you do, observe what happens to your motivation level.